Founder take-home

 What are pro-rata rights and do they affect exit math?

-Is this cap table calculator free?
+Is this cap table template free?

 Related Tools